FortinetCloudCSE/fortiweb-security-foundations-201/content/01chapter/03Task3.md

   Kali Linux takes about 20 minutes to fully deploy, so you may get a connection refused error.
 Please be patient and the login prompt will eventually appear.
 Even after Kali is reachable via HTTPS, some of the initial packages may still be downloading.
   {{% /notice %}}

+  {{% notice warning %}} Depending on your browser, you will likely need to accept the self-signed certificate warnings.  {{% /notice %}}
   ```
   https://<kali-IP>:8443
   ```